Giving by Proxy. Simple. Powerful.

 The Plan

-The Altruistic Referral Program (T.A.R.P.) is a new marketing platform being developed that is inspired by the proven success of AmazonSmile and designed to extend its core insight into everyday commerce.
+The Altruistic Referral Program (T.A.R.P.) is a marketing company operating a multi-merchant shopping platform inspired by the proven success of AmazonSmile — designed to extend its core insight into everyday commerce.

-T.A.R.P. expands that idea into the everyday world — across thousands of merchants, millions of transactions, and multiple ways communities can support their favorite nonprofits.
+T.A.R.P. expands that insight across thousands of merchants, millions of transactions, and multiple pathways through which communities can support the nonprofits they value most.

-Because T.A.R.P. draws from a broader ecosystem, the potential impact for each nonprofit is dramatically higher than what AmazonSmile was able to offer.
+By operating across a broader commercial ecosystem, the potential funding capacity for each nonprofit is significantly greater than what AmazonSmile was structurally able to deliver.

 tarp.logo.2